-Stores carry a wide variety of food thermometers.
+There are a wide variety of food thermometers available.
 Pick the type best for you and remember to use it every time you cook:

-- Dial oven-safe thermometers remain in place as the food cooks.
-Insert two to two and a half inches deep into the thickest part of the food and read in one to two minutes.
+- Dial oven-safe thermometers can remain in place as the food cooks.
+Insert two to two and a half inches deep into the thickest part of the food.
+Temperature readings are ready in one to two minutes.
 Use this type of thermometer for roasts, casseroles and soups.
 They are not good for thin foods.

-- Dial instant-read thermometers cannot stay in the food while cooking.
+- Instant-read thermometers aren’t meant to be left in the food while it cooks.
+Instead, use it to check food towards the end of cooking.
 Place the stem about two to two and a half inches deep in the thickest part of the food.
-Wait 15 to 20 seconds to read the temperature.
+This thermometer reads the temperature instantly, typically in 10 to 20 seconds.
 Used in roasts, casseroles and soups, and inserted sideways in thin dishes.

-- Thermometer-fork combination thermometers are convenient for grilling and read in two to 10 seconds.
+- Thermometer-fork combination thermometers are convenient for grilling and read the temperature of foods in two to 10 seconds.
 Place at least a fourth of an inch deep in the thickest part of the food, with the sensor in the fork fully inserted.

 How to Use a Food Thermometer